Register a Company

-Once this information is supplied on our forms, and assuming that the proposed name appears to be acceptable, we will Register the PLC, obtaining a Registration Number, adding it to the Company Register and providing you with a Certificate of Incorporation.
+Once this information is supplied on our forms, and assuming that the proposed name appears to be acceptable, we will register a company PLC, obtaining a Registration Number, adding it to the Company Register and provide you with a Certificate of Incorporation.
 This, or a copy, must be displayed at the Registered Office, and a copy will be required by your Bank.

 You are now a Shareholder or Director (or both) of your own PLC, and you can begin to trade under this name.